-The next board meeting will be conducted on Monday, October 5, 2020 at 5:30 pm via teleconference.
-Information for the public to dial in by phone will be posted prior to the meeting.
+The next board meeting will be conducted on Monday, March 1, 2021 at 5:30 pm via teleconference.

 Anita C. Jones, Recording Secretary